Hardin County License Hearing Guide

 Frequently Asked Questions

-- How long do I have to request an ALR hearing in Hardin County?
-You have only 15 days from the date of your arrest.
+Q: How long do I have to request an ALR hearing in Hardin County?
+A: You have only 15 days from the date of your DUI arrest to request an ALR hearing.

 Top Rated Hardin County DWI Attorneys